In this post, we will talk about Linux network commands and how to troubleshoot your network.

 Packet analysis with tcpdump

-One of the most important Linux network commands is The tcpdump command. tcpdump command is a packet analyzer that is able to capture and provide a description of the traffic being transmitted across a network interface.
+One of the most important Linux network commands is the tcpdump command.
+You can use the tcpdump command to capture the traffic that is passing through your network interface.

-This access to packets which is the deepest level of the network can be vital when troubleshooting the network.
+This kind of access to the packets, which is the deepest level of the network can be vital when troubleshooting the network.

-Tcpdump will continue running until the request is canceled; it is always preferable to use the -c option in order to capture a pre-determined number of events like this:
+tcpdump will keep running until you cancel it; it is better to use the -c option to capture a pre-determined number of events like this:

-You can also specify the IP to capture from or to using src option or dst option
+You can also specify the IP to capture from using the src option or going to using the dst option.

 You can obtain the device names like this: